openshift/lvm-operator/docs/troubleshooting.md

 After this, you can wait for vg-manager / LVMCluster to reconcile the changes, and the LVMCluster should be healthy again. (of course this time without the failing disk)

-##### Replacing unhealthy / broken disks and recovering the data from the remaining disks
+##### Replacing unhealthy/broken disks and recovering the data from the remaining disks

-   In this scenario it is necessary to add a replacement disk to the system and replace the failing disk with the new one.
+   In this scenario, it is necessary to replace the failing disk with a new one.
    This will allow you to recover the data from the remaining disks and restore the volume group to its original capacity and resiliency state before the failure even though it will still not recover any data.
-   This method is more time consuming and requires additional hardware, but will result in the same state as before the failure.
+   This method is more time-consuming and requires additional hardware, but will result in the same state as before the failure.

    To replace the failing disk with a new one, you can follow the following steps:
 1. Check the necessary PVIDs to replace: